caiogondim/logdown.js/readme.md

 ## Enabling/disabling instances

-Logdown was made to be the only one library for logging on JS applications.
 It is possible to enable/disable the output of instances using the `Logdown.disable` or `Logdown.enable` methods.

 ```js